Can people change? How does the world change?

 Amy Jellicoe (Dern) is having a midlife crisis.

-Episode 1 opens with a major meltdown at work...
+Episode 1 opens with her meltdown at work...

 "Enlightened" has three main strengths: